-- The same policies that apply to food and drink on other floors of the building also apply in the library.
-Packaged snacks and covered drinks are welcomed.
-Prepared meals should be eaten in the lounges, the café, or on the pationot the library. - The Gateway Seminary Library Collection supplements the information, knowledge, and wisdom found in your textbooks and class lectures.
-You can discover most of its resources, whether in printed or digital form, from the library's main web page.
-For more about the library and its online resources, click the Library tab at the bottom of any Gateway webpage or go to http://library.gs.edu. - All three lobby elevators serve the library from any floor.
-Within the library, the lighted exit signs above single doors show where to exit if the building alarms sound. - The second floor itself does not have its own lounge area.
-For extended conversation or meals, use the third or fourth floor lounges, the patio, or the café. - There are no charges for you to use the library if you return borrowed items on time.
+- The same policies that apply to food and drink on other floors of the building also apply in the Library.
+You may eat packaged snacks and drink from covered container.
+Prepared meals must be eaten in the building's lounges, the Gateway Café, or on the outdoor patio.
+The second floor itself does not have its own lounge area. - The Gateway Seminary Library Collection supplements the information, knowledge, and wisdom found in your textbooks and class lectures.
+From the Library's main web page, you can discover most of its printed and digital resources.
+For more about the Library and its online resources, click the Library tab at the bottom of any Gateway webpage or go to https://library.gs.edu. - All three elevators serve the Library from any floor.
+Within the Library, the lighted exit signs above single doors show where to exit if the building alarms sound. - The Seminary does not charge you to use the Library if you return borrowed items on time.